Fatal system error: In Windows

 When a bug check is issued, a crash dump file will be created if the system is configured to create them.
-This file contains a "snapshot" of useful low-level information about the system that can be used to debug the root cause of the problem and possibly other things in the background.
+This file contains a snapshot of memory pages or other information about the system from the time of the crash that can be used to debug the root cause of the problem and possibly other things in the background using tools like WinDbg.
+The amount of information captured in the crash dump can be configured and can range from a small dump around 1 MB in size to a snapshot of all physical pages accessible by Windows during the crash.

 If the user has enabled it, the system will also write an entry to the system event log.
 The log entry contains information about the bug check (including the bug check code and its parameters) as well as a link that will report the bug and provide the user with prescriptive suggestions if the cause of the check is definitive and well-known.

 Next, if a kernel debugger is connected and active when the bug check occurs, the system will break into the debugger where the cause of the crash can be investigated.
 If no debugger is attached, then a blue text screen is displayed that contains information about why the error occurred, which is commonly known as a blue screen or bug check screen.

 The user will only see the blue screen if the system is not configured to automatically restart (which became the default setting in Windows XP SP2).
 Otherwise, it appears as though the system simply rebooted (though a blue screen may be visible briefly).
 In Windows, bug checks are only supported by the Windows NT kernel.
 The corresponding system routine in Windows 9x, named SHELL_SYSMODAL_Message, does not halt the system like bug checks do.
 Instead, it displays the infamous "blue screen of death" (BSoD) and allows the user to attempt to continue.

 The Windows DDK and the WinDbg documentation both have reference information about most bug checks.
 The WinDbg package is available as a free download and can be installed by most users.
 The Windows DDK is larger and more complicated to install.